Contact Wyatt

 Getting Here:

-Two airports serve the area: La Paz (LAP) and San Jose del Cabo (SJD).
-Most folks these days fly into San Jose del Cabo, as flights are cheaper and often direct.
+Two airports serve the area: La Paz (LAP) 45 minutes away and San Jose del Cabo (SJD) 2hrs.
+Most folks these days fly into San Jose del Cabo, as flights are cheaper and often direct and then have us send the local shuttle to pick them up.

 From Cabo:

-The drive over from Cabo is 2 hours.
-We are happy to arrange a taxi to pick you up for around $160 (much cheaper than you will find at the airport).
-Car rentals are usually around $25 per day and we can help advise you on which companies are the best.
+The drive over from the San Jose del Cabo airport is 2 hours.
+We are happy to our local shuttle to pick you up.
+They pick up for most of the resorts in town and the price depends on how many folks they group together for the drive over.
+1 person is $120USD, 2 is $60 each, 3 is $45 each and 4 or more is $35 each. (much cheaper than you will find at the airport).
+Car rentals are usually around $35 per day, we suggest Cactus or BBB as they make things easy and quote you the real price online instead of giving you a crazy low rate and then hitting you with the $50 a day Mex auto insurance once you arrive.
 The drive to La Ventana is 2hrs and the roads are very safe and well marked.
 We will also provide you with driving directions and a map via email.

 From La Paz:

-You can either rent a car or take a taxi (or we can arrange to pick you up).
+You can either rent a car or take a taxi (or we can arrange the shuttle to pick you up).
 The drive from La Paz to La Ventana takes about 40 minutes.
-Recently we have had a lot of guests flying very cheaply ($240 round trip on Volaris) from the airport in Tijuana to La Paz.
-They have told us that it is very easy to walk across the border and grab a cab to the nice new Tijuana airport.
+Most of our guest from Quebec or Europe find good flights to La Paz (LAP) with a stop in Mexico City.
+Recently we have had guests flying very cheaply ($240 round trip on Volaris) from the airport in Tijuana to La Paz.
+They have told us that it is very easy to walk across the border in the airport skyway crossing directly into the Tijuana Airport There are now direct flights from Phoenix and Houston to La Paz, although we do not recommend folks flying form elsewhere in the USA take any flights to La Paz with a stop in Mexico City as it is a too far out of the way and too many extra hours.

 Other Travel Info